30 May 2026

 Helmuth's Residence and Occupations

 He first appeared in a 1958 electoral roll, with Elizabeth, for Gisborne, the next town on the railway line beyond Sunbury.
 He had become a Linesman by occupation.
 The interesting thing about that is it was the occupation given by his father-in-law on the marriage certificate.
-Robert Robinson must have introduced Helmut to this work.
+Robert (Bob?)
+Robinson must have introduced Helmut to this work.

 His occupation on the Personal Particulars of Person Wishing to Migrate to Australia form completed in Germany was given as Agricultural Work.
 It records no previous occupation but the AEF DP Registration Record, also completed in Germany, also in September 1947, records his previous occupation as Locksmith.